friyiajr/RealtimeWatchApp/README.md

 Make sure Preview Assets and Preview Content both get added.

-Run `yarn add expo-module-scripts`
+- Run `yarn add expo-module-scripts`
+- change the `"Preview Assets.xcassets"` to `"Preview Content"`

-change the `PRODUCT_BUNDLE_IDENTIFIER: "com.wa2goose.RealtimeWatchApp.watchkitapp",`
+- change the `PRODUCT_BUNDLE_IDENTIFIER: "com.wa2goose.RealtimeWatchApp.watchkitapp",`

-You can now delete the `ios` and `android` folders.
+- You can now delete the `ios` and `android` folders.

-Go into the plugin directory and run `npx tsc` to compile the plugin.
+- Go into the plugin directory and run `npx tsc` to compile the plugin.
 Then `npx expo prebuild` to run it

-Add this line to the `app.json`
+- Add this line to the `app.json`

 ```json
 "plugins": ["./plugin/build/index.js"]